dunnl/sally/README.md

 npm run build
 ```

+*If you change any aspect of the javascript, you must rebuild with NPM and then rebuild the docker build and run images below*

 ## Building with Docker

 The build system uses two Docker images that must be built before building and running the main application.
 Both are based on [alpine linux](https://alpinelinux.org).
 The build image (also used for `stack exec`) adds GHC (which exists now in alpine edge) and some other things needed for stack.
 The runtime image merely adds Sqlite3 to create an empty initial sqlite3 database.
 The main executable is statically linked in the build image to ensure the runtime image can stay small.